-The Company's growing produce are measured at their fair value from the time of maturity of the bearer plant until harvest.
-The Company uses the future selling prices and gross margin of finished goods less future growing cost as the basis of fair value and adjusted for margin related to production.
+The Group's growing produce are measured at their fair value from the time of maturity of the bearer plant until harvest.
+The Group's unharvested produce are measured at fair value based on the future selling prices and gross margin of finished goods less future growing cost as the basis of fair value and adjusted for margin related to production.
 The fair value is multiplied to the estimated tonnage of pineapple fruit at the end of the period based on the age of the crops after planting date.
-The Company's harvested produce are measured at fair value at the point of harvest based on the estimated selling prices reduced by cost to sell and adjusted for margin related to production.
+The Group's harvested produce are measured at fair value at the point of harvest based on the estimated selling prices reduced by cost to sell and adjusted for margin related to production.
 The fair value is multiplied to actual harvest for the period.
 Gains and losses arising from changes in fair values are included in profit or loss under "Changes in fair values of biological assets" in "Revenue" for the period in which they arise.